 The panel concept in PASS assumes that new or split-off households emerge as individuals move out of panel households, which are considered separate households as soon as a household interview is conducted.
 This design results in a higher number of households compared to the original sample.
 Details about the procedures for the PASS panel concept can be found under "split-off households".
-In addition to the expansion of the panel, loss of households can occur due to panel mortality.
-Households in which all respondents passed away or moved abroad are removed from the gross panel in subsequent waves.
-Moreover, panel losses may occur if no household interview could be conducted for a household for two consecutive waves.
+In addition to the expansion of the panel, loss of house-

-11 The interviews with a part of so-called pure senior citizen households were discontinued before wave 10.
+&lt;sup>11 The interviews with a part of so-called pure senior citizen households were discontinued before wave 10.
 Half of the PASS households, in which only persons over the age of 67 lived (pure senior citizen households) were selected randomly and removed.
 In total this affected 420 households (see also Datenreport wave 10 in Berg et al. (2017))

-Willingness to participate in the panel is confirmed by the household reference person and is thus valid for all household members.
-Households that were willing to participate in the panel have allowed their addresses to be stored for the purposes of this studys repeat interviews.
+&lt;sup>12 Willingness to participate in the panel is confirmed by the household reference person and is thus valid for all household members.
+Households that were willing to participate in the panel have allowed their addresses to be stored for the purposes of this study's repeat interviews.

-13 see Hartmann et al. (2008); Büngeler et al. (2009); Büngeler et al. (2010); Jesske & Quandt (2011); Jesske & Schulz (2012); Jesske & Schulz (2013); Jesske & Schulz (2014); Jesske & Schulz (2015); Jesske et al. (2016); Jesske et al. (2017); Jesske & Schulz (2018); Jesske et al. (2019)
+&lt;sup>13 see Hartmann et al. (2008); Büngeler et al. (2009); Büngeler et al. (2010); Jesske & Quandt (2011); Jesske & Schulz (2012); Jesske & Schulz (2013); Jesske & Schulz (2014); Jesske & Schulz (2015); Jesske et al. (2016); Jesske et al. (2017); Jesske & Schulz (2018); Jesske et al. (2019); Jesske et al. (2020 holds can occur due to panel mortality.
+Households in which all respondents passed away or moved abroad are removed from the gross panel in subsequent waves.
+Moreover, panel losses may occur if no household interview could be conducted for a household for two consecutive waves.

-This situation arose for the first time at the end of wave 3 and affected the gross panel in waves 4 to 12^{14} .
-The gross sample used for wave 12 included 10,376 panel households.
-That includes additionally HHneu from the usual refreshment sample (n=5,644, 1,889 of them Syrian/Iraqi households) and newly formed split-off households in wave 11^{15} (n=185) and wave 12 (n=368).
+This situation arose for the first time at the end of wave 3 and affected the gross panel in waves 4 to $13^{14}$ .
+The gross sample used for wave 13 included 10,358 panel households.
+That includes additionally HHneu from the usual refreshment sample (n=5,050; 607 of them Syrian/Iraqi households) and newly formed split-off households in wave $12^{15}$ (n=156) and wave 13 (n=344).

-The case numbers for the gross sample size of the panel households in the respective survey waves and subsamples 17 are reported in \rightarrow Table A1.
-In wave 12, at least one interview could be conducted for 7,842 households in the panel sample.
-In addition, 766 first-time household interviews were conducted from the usual refreshment sample, of which 728 were willing to participate in the panel, as well as 603 households from the refreshment sample of Syrian/Iraqi households, of which 581 were willing to participate in the panel.
-In addition, the households interviewed for the first time in wave 12 include 156 split-off households that arose because of the subsamples in waves 112.
+The case numbers for the gross sample size of the panel households in the respective survey waves and subsamples are reported in $\rightarrow$ Table A1.
+In wave 13, at least one interview could be conducted for 7,564 households in the panel sample.
+In addition, 850 first-time household interviews were conducted from the usual refreshment sample, of which 800 were willing to participate in the panel, as well as 142 households from the refreshment sample of Syrian/Iraqi households, of which 133 were willing to participate in the panel.
+In addition, the households interviewed for the first time in wave 13 include 128 split-off households that arose because of the subsamples in waves 1-13.

-The 9.211 household interviews conducted in wave 12 correspond to 13,273 personal interviews. \rightarrow Table A2 lists the distribution of respondents across subsamples and survey waves.
+The 8,556 household interviews conducted in wave 13 correspond to 12,052 personal interviews. $\rightarrow$ Table A2 lists the distribution of respondents across subsamples and survey waves.

 For respondents without sufficient German language skills, interviews were offered in Turkish and Russian in wave 1 to 9.
 To also interview Syrian and Iraqi households, Arabic was added as an interview language from wave 10 onwards.
-Since wave 10 interviews in Turkish were not offered anymore. \rightarrow Table A3 indicates how many households or persons were interviewed in these additional survey languages.
+Since wave 10 interviews in Turkish were not offered anymore. $\rightarrow$ Table A3 indicates how many households or persons were interviewed in these additional survey languages.